nachocano/gsuite-source/samples/calendar/README.md

 ## Details
-The actual implementation contacts the Google Calendar API in order to create a channel, which is basically a web hook, to receive Push Notifications on Calendar event changes.
+The actual implementation contacts the Google Calendar API in order to create a channel, which is basically a webhook, to receive Push Notifications on Calendar event changes.
 The authentication is delegated to the service account, thus no user involvement is required.
 The notifications are delivered to a Knative Service (listening on an HTTPS public address), which converts
 the messages into [CloudEvents](https://github.com/cloudevents/spec) and forwards them to the configured sink.